 We understand our responsibility to help protect the environment and as a result, seek to minimize our environmental impact throughout our operating cycle.
 In our manufacturing and operations, we work to optimize energy and resource usage to ultimately reduce greenhouse gas emissions and waste.
-Over the last several years for example, we implemented a tri-generation system in our plant in Mirandola to reduce energy use and carbon emissions, we established a cap on our vehicles’ carbon emissions at 130 g/km, we installed efficient lighting in locations around the globe, we replaced obsolete equipment with more efficient units, and we implemented and activated a carbon abatement system in Mirandola to reduce the emissions of volatile substances.
+Several years ago for example, we implemented a tri-generation system in our plant in Mirandola to reduce energy use and carbon emissions.
+Since then, we have subsequently established a cap on our vehicles’ carbon emissions at 130 g/km, installed efficient lighting in locations around the globe, replaced obsolete equipment with more efficient units, and implemented and activated a carbon abatement system in Mirandola to reduce the emissions of volatile substances.

-We encourage sites and employees on the local level to consider and implement environmentally friendly initiatives, resulting for example, in the following initiatives in 2021: the elimination of plastic straws in January in Houston, entry into an electricity contract in Germany that requires 100% clean energy sources, the installation of Electric Vehicle charging stations in Houston and Germany, and the Scrigno Project in Mirandola, Italy.
-Specifically in an effort to optimize the manufacturing process, the team designed and implemented a mobile ISO 6 environment – the scrigno, or "box of valuables" in Italian – to transport components directly from one cleanroom to the other, without waste and in an environmentally friendly way.
-The team’s initiative resulted in a reduction of packing time and movement, a projected generation of $150,000/year in savings, a shorter logistics chain, lower inventory and a reduction in consumption of 200,000 plastic bags/year and 3,000 cartons/year.
+In addition, we encourage sites and employees on the local level to consider and implement environmentally friendly initiatives, resulting for example, in the following projects in 2021: the elimination of plastic straws in January in Houston, entry into an electricity contract in Germany that requires 100% certified clean energy sources, the installation of Electric Vehicle charging stations in Houston and Germany, and the Scrigno Project in Mirandola, Italy.
+The latter project was an effort to optimize the manufacturing process in Mirandola, implementing a mobile ISO 6 environment to transport components directly from one cleanroom to the other, without waste and in an environmentally friendly way.
+The team’s initiative resulted in a reduction of packing time and movement, a generation of $150,000/year in savings, a shorter logistics chain, lower inventory and a reduction in consumption of 200,000 plastic bags/year and 3,000 cartons/year.

 Greenhouse Gas Report

-In our 2021 UK Annual Report (which was published in 2022), we reported on our direct and indirect emissions as follows:
+In our 2022 UK Annual Report (published in 2023), we reported on our direct and indirect emissions as follows:

 - Scope 1 (direct emissions): Activities owned by our organization that release emissions straight into the atmosphere, for example the combustion of fuels in company-owned equipment and fugitive emissions.